Top

 The dry season is considered the best for most travellers.
 During this time, you can expect warm temperatures, plenty of sunshine, and minimal rain – perfect for outdoor adventures and working in scenic co-working spaces.
 Just don’t forget your sunscreen, as the tropical sun can be intense!

-- Shoulder season (e.g. November and April on the south coast): months right before and right after the dry season are also a time to consider if you don’t like crowds and don’t mind a bit of rain.
+☀️ Tip: months right before and right after the dry season (e.g. November and April on the south coast) are also a time to consider if you don’t like crowds and don’t mind a bit of rain.
 We stayed in Ahangama for the whole of April and enjoyed this time the most due to more swell and fewer crowds.

 Temperatures

-Average temperatures range from 26–32°C (78–90°F) in coastal areas.
-However, be prepared for a reel-feel temperature of 38-40°C due to the humidity.
-This is what we experienced during our stay in Ahangama from February to April 2024.
+Average temperatures usually range from 26–32°C in coastal areas.
+However, be prepared for a reel-feel temperature of 38-40°C on some days (which is super hot!).
+This is what we experienced during our stay in Ahangama from February to April 2024 and we were very surprised by how hot it was there.
 As you can imagine, working without AC was not an option and outside activities needed to be limited during noon.

 Here are some tips to help you find an accommodation in Sri Lanka: